|

 I'm not really sure what the problem is.
 I don't want to peel off the whole wall of primer/paint if that isn't the problem.
 I'm thinking the primer reacted as it did because I applied too thick a coat in that area.
 Please help.

-By HJ from IN
+By Hannah from IN

 According to my research - glossy paint must be deglossed either by sanding or chemical deglossing or the paint won't stick.
 Also, if there is too much moisture, the paint will peel.
-The moisture problem has to be taken care of first.
-Since this is behind the stool or commode section, sounds like it's a moisture problem.